This iD Tech alum graduated from MIT, worked at Harmonix, interned at Google, earned a Dual-Masters from BU,

-Mark’s path to Google was kick started by iD Tech Camps—a summer experience that shaped his goals and provided the tools he needed to succeed.
+Mark’s path to his current position with Microsoft was kick started by iD Tech Camps—a summer experience that shaped his goals and provided the tools he needed to succeed.

 “iD Tech Camps helped me identify what it was I enjoyed about technology.
 More importantly, my summer immersed in game development helped me realize that many people have successful careers in technology.”